ihbrune/Anti-DoS-Valve/README.md

 In addition to the question of which usage pattern is displayed on the server in normal operation, an important point is the estimate of the access speed an attacker needs to cause overloads.
 The smaller the distance between regular server load and server overload, the more accurate the configuration of the Anti-DoS Valve must be.

-Once the values have been determined, one can develop the valve configuration, which can be controlled by these parameters:
+Once the values have been determined you can develop the valve configuration, which is controlled by these parameters:

 **alwaysForbiddenIPs**

-An optional regular expression used to define IP addresses that are always forbidden to access.
-This option and the following are _not part of the dynamic access rate limitation_ because they can completely block or completely remove IP addresses from a blockade.
+An optional regular expression used to define IP addresses that are always blocked.
+This option and the following are _not part of the dynamic access rate limitation_ because they can completely block or always allow IP addresses.

-Hint: You can use [this page](http://www.regexplanet.com/advanced/java/index.html) to develop and test Java RegExps.
+Hint: You can use [this page (german)](http://www.regexplanet.com/advanced/java/index.html) to develop and test Java RegExps.

-Hint 2: If you only want to use this function of the valve, you can use the [RemoteAddress Valve](https://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Remote_Address_Filter), which is already included in the Tomcat distribution.
+Hint 2: If you only want to use this option of the valve, you can use the [RemoteAddress Valve](https://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Remote_Address_Filter), which is already included in the Tomcat distribution.

 **alwaysAllowedIPs**